123456789_123456789_123456789_123456789_123456789_

 Migration Overview

-Migrations are a convenient way to alter your database schema over time in a consistent way.
+Migrations are a convenient way to evolve your database schema over time in a reproducible way.
 They use a Ruby DSL so that you don't have to write SQL by hand, allowing your schema and changes to be database independent.
+We recommend that you read the guides for Active Record Basics and the Active Record Associations to learn more about some of the concepts mentioned here.

 def change